Aarya-Siva/NBASTATS/README.md

+NBA Data Tracker 🏀
-NBA Data Tracker is a Python-based program that fetches and displays real-time NBA information using the data.nba.net API.
-Whether you're a basketball enthusiast, a data analyst, or just curious about the latest games and stats, this project provides quick and clear insights into NBA games and team performance.
+NBA Data Tracker is a Python-based program that leverages the power of the data.nba.net API to provide live NBA game data and team statistics.
+By utilizing JSON data, this program ensures efficient and dynamic handling of real-time information.
 Key Features
-- Live Scoreboard: Stay updated with real-time game details, including team scores, game clock, and current period.
+- Live Scoreboard: Fetches and displays real-time game details, including team scores, game clock, and current period.
-- Team Stats: View team rankings based on points per game (PPG) during the regular season.
+- Team Statistics: Retrieves and ranks team performance stats based on points per game (PPG) during the regular season.
+- JSON Data Handling: Makes use of structured JSON responses from the API to dynamically update game and stats information.
-- Dynamic API Integration: Automatically fetches the latest data using robust and flexible API calls.
+- Dynamic API Integration: Automatically accesses the latest NBA data using robust and adaptable API calls.